Seek4samurai/project-giga-cat/README.md

 Nyan cat game is actually a music rhythm based game 🎶 I.e you start with a decent difficulty as the music in start is decent and it expect you to pass through it, after a few tries at least.
 Once you pass through the first phase of the game, you'll enter a Panic event phase, where it gets real exciting 🎸.
 Panic event can start anytime above the score of `50 pts`.

+# Why this?
+After participating in 4 previous Hackathons (actually winning non of them :P), I decided to do something really entertaining & crazy.
+So I came up with this idea to make a web game using [Redis](https://app.redislabs.com/) as a primary database.
+Thanks to [RedisOm](https://github.com/redis/redis-om-node) it got really easy to do this.
+Easy to use thanks to the [Redis documentation](https://redis.io/docs/), it was a fun project to work on, and really think it's a Wacky Wildcard Project :P.

 ## Screenshots 📷
 ![Demo-1](https://raw.githubusercontent.com/Seek4samurai/project-giga-cat/main/public/demo/Demo-1.png)
 ![Demo-2](https://raw.githubusercontent.com/Seek4samurai/project-giga-cat/main/public/demo/Demo-2.png)

+## Check out these Demo clips of the game 🤯

 <div style="display: grid; grid-template-columns: 240px 180px">
   <img src="https://github.com/Seek4samurai/project-giga-cat/blob/main/public/demo/img_1.gif" width="680" height="480"/>